Xerewulf/Machine-Leearning/README.md

 # Machine-Leearning

-HEre is the Machine Learning code for kaggle compattion
+Here is the Machine Learning code for kaggle compattion that my team toke the 1st place!